Why This Recipe Works

 - 1 1/2 ounces bourbon

 - 1 ounce Cardamaro

-For the Concord Grape Puree: Puree the grapes on medium until only small pieces of skin remain.
-Strain through a fine mesh sieve, pressing and stirring the solids to extract as much liquid as possible.
-Discard the solids, stir the lemon juice into the the resulting liquid, and refrigerate if not using immediately.
+For the Concord Grape Purée: Purée grapes in a blender set to medium speed until only small pieces of skin remain.
+Pour through a fine-mesh strainer, pressing and stirring solids to extract as much juice as possible.
+Discard solids, add lemon juice, and refrigerate if not using immediately.

 For the Cocktail: Fill a cocktail shaker with ice.
-Add bourbon, Concord grape puree, Cardamaro, and simple syrup.
+Add bourbon, strained Concord grape purée, Cardamaro, and simple syrup.
 Shake until well chilled, about 20 seconds.
 Strain into an ice-filled old fashioned glass.

 To make simple syrup, combine 1 cup water with 1 cup sugar in a small saucepan and heat over medium heat, stirring constantly, until sugar is dissolved.
 Cool before using.